AaltoAsia/O-MI/docs/JavaAgentDeveloperGuide.md

 To implement *internal agent* using Java you need to create a class extending `JavaInternalAgent`. `JavaInternalAgent` is an abstract class providing some default and utility members.
 It also extends Akka's `UntypedActor`.
-We enforce AKka's recommended practice for `Props` creation by requiring every `JavaInternalAgent` to have `public static
+We enforce Akka's recommended practice for `Props` creation by requiring every `JavaInternalAgent` to have `public static
 Props props(final `[Config](https://github.com/typesafehub/config)` config)`.